wolfibcom/wolfibcom.github.io/_posts/2016-12-5-Image-Recognition-Intro-Part-1.md

 [TensorFlow](https://www.tensorflow.org) is a open source software library for machine learning, which was released by Google in 2015 and has quickly become one of the most popular machine learning libraries being used by researchers and practitioners all over the world.
 We use it to do the numerical heavy lifting for our image classification model.

 ## Building the Model, a Softmax Classifier
-The full code for this model is [available on Github](https://github.com/wolfib/image-classification-CIFAR10-tf).
+<a name="prerequisites" />The full code for this model is [available on Github](https://github.com/wolfib/image-classification-CIFAR10-tf).
 In order to use it, you need to have the following installed:

 * Python (the code has been tested with Python 2.7, but Python 3.3+ should work too, [Link to Installation Instructions](https://wiki.python.org/moin/BeginnersGuide/Download))
 * TensorFlow ([Link to Installation Instructions](https://www.tensorflow.org/versions/r0.12/get_started/os_setup.html))